cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

+---
-# Practicing Mindfulness
+title: Practicing Mindfulness
+date: 2021-04-07
+---

-I started regularly practicing Mindfulness in mid 2020 but I didn't realise how much impact it would have on me.
+I started Practicing Mindfulness regularly in mid-2020 but I didn't realise the impact it would have on me.
 I originally planned to practice for a week but it's now 2021 and I've been practicing ever since and after hundreds of hours has become an important part of my life.

 Each practice consists of: